DjCrqss/Woot-verlay/README.md

 Launch the Woot-verlay client and press 'Yes' on the first popup.
 Go into your system tray (bottom right) and right-click on Wootverlay, it should now show your local IP.
 On another device, open the [site](https://djcrqss.github.io/Woot-verlay/index.html) and in the toolbar at the top, click on the WiFi icon and enter the IP then press connect.

+## Troubleshooting
+Having any issues, such as pressure levels not showing when in certain games?
+Check out the [troubleshooting wiki](https://github.com/DjCrqss/Woot-verlay/wiki/Troubleshooting) or create an issue!